Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

 The date an individual is no longer eligible for his or her benefits.

 Explanation of Benefits (EOB)

-The notice that enrollees and dentists receive after services have been provided and a claim processed.
-The EOB provides information about the fees charged, what procedures were provided, any adjustments made by the carrier and the enrollee’s coinsurance payment.
+The notice that members and dentists receive after services have been provided and a claim processed.
+The EOB provides information about the fees charged, what procedures were provided, any adjustments made by the carrier and the member’s coinsurance payment.

-A plan where the dentist is paid a specified amount per service and the enrollee is responsible for any applicable deductible, coinsurance and amounts over the annual maximum.
+A plan where the dentist is paid a specified amount per service and the member is responsible for any applicable deductible, coinsurance and amounts over the annual maximum.